chr4/salt-docker/README.md

 Note that docker-machine worker engines inherit their registry authentication (more precisely, the full contents of `/root/.docker/config.json`) from the node on which docker-machine is executed.
 Therefore this node should be authenticated against all relevant registries, which the workers will need to access.
-See state `docker.login` above, which is provided to achieve this.
+See state `docker.login` below, which is provided to achieve this.

+### docker.login

+*This state is optional.*

+Authenticate the system user `root` against a set of private docker registries.
+The registries and the respectively required credentials should be provided through pillar data.
+This state primarily makes use of the `dockermod` salt module [documented here](https://docs.saltproject.io/en/latest/ref/modules/all/salt.modules.dockermod.html).
+See `pillar.example` for further details.

 ## Bootstrap cluster